Koop 10 boeken voor 10 € hier!

 Dorothy Wordsworths geschriften, bestaande uit brieven, dagboekfragmenten en korte verhalen, onthullen scherpe observatievermogens en een gevoelige omgang met het leven.
 Hoewel vaak verweven met het werk van haar broer William, biedt haar proza een eigenzinnige literaire bijdrage.
 Haar diepgaande intellectuele invloed werd erkend als cruciaal voor de vorming van de poëtische ontwikkeling van haar broer.
 Wordsworths nalatenschap ligt in haar authentieke vastlegging van de wereld en haar stille, maar betekenisvolle impact op het literaire landschap van haar tijd.

-Journals Of Dorothy Wordsworth; Volume 2
+Journals of Dorothy Wordsworth; 2

 Home at Grasmere: Extracts From the Journal of Dorothy Wordsworth (written Between 1800 and 1803) and From the Poems of William Wordswor